Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/finality/slides.md

 ## Ongoing Consensus

-We want to continue agreeing on<br/>an every-growing history of events
+We want to continue agreeing on<br />an every-growing history of events

 Notes:

 Blockchains are intended to keep processing and finalizing transactions forever.
 This is more like deciding where to go to dinner every night over and over.

 ---v